PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 What if weather cancels my tour?

-Reputable operators offer full refunds or rescheduling for weather cancellations. afternoon thunderstorms are common in summer, so book morning tours when possible.
+Reputable operators offer full refunds or flexible rescheduling for weather cancellations.
+Afternoon thunderstorms are common in summer months, which is why morning tours are recommended.
+Ask about cancellation policies when booking, and consider travel insurance for expensive multi-day excursions.

 How far in advance should I book?